Certificate students are enrolled at Queen’s University and are therefore subject to the policies, regulations, and requirements of this institution.

 Aegrotat Standing (AG) in a course is for situations in which a student has completed and passed at least 60% of the work for a course but, because extenuating circumstances beyond their control (See Extenuating Circumstances), is unable to complete the remainder of the work in the course.

 A student seeking Aegrotat Standing in a class must submit an appeal to the Associate Dean, Undergraduate (or delegate; see Appeals to the Associate Dean, Undergraduate).
-Students should note the Timeline of Appeals to the Executive Director.
+Students should note the Timeline of Appeals to the Associate Dean, Undergraduate.
 The appeal submission should typically have the written support of the instructor.
 As part of the appeal, the instructor will indicate whether the student has demonstrated an understanding of the class material and will provide an estimate of the student’s grade in the class based on the work completed.
 The Associate Dean, Undergraduate will consider whether a request for academic consideration was made during the term.
 In addition, the decision-maker will consider whether an alternative plan would allow the student to complete the course.
 For example, the student may be given permission to submit course work late or defer the writing of a final examination.
 In this case, the student would be granted the temporary designation Incomplete (IN).

 If the request is granted, this estimated letter grade will appear on the student’s transcript together with a note reading “Aegrotat Estimated Grade.”
 Aegrotat grades will be included in the student’s grade point average (GPA), and can be used as credit earned towards a degree program.